Molecular biology: Griffith's Experiment

 In 1928, Frederick Griffith, encountered a virulence property in pneumococcus bacteria, which was killing lab rats.
 According to Mendel, prevalent at that time, gene transfer could occur only from parent to daughter cells.
-Griffith advanced another theory, stating that gene transfer occurring in member of same generation is known as horizontal gene transfer (HGT).
+Griffith advanced another theory, stating that gene transfer occurring in members of the same generation is known as horizontal gene transfer (HGT).
 This phenomenon is now referred to as genetic transformation.

 Griffith's experiment addressed the pneumococcus bacteria, which had two different strains, one virulent and smooth and one avirulent and rough.
-The smooth strain had glistering appearance owing to the presence of a type of specific polysaccharide – a polymer of glucose and glucuronic acid capsule.
+The smooth strain had a glistering appearance owing to the presence of a type of specific polysaccharide – a polymer of glucose and glucuronic acid capsule.
 Due to this polysaccharide layer of bacteria, a host's immune system cannot recognize the bacteria and it kills the host.
 The rough strain lacks this polysaccharide capsule, resulting in a dull, rough colony appearance and making it avirulent because it is more readily recognized and destroyed by the host immune system.

-Presence or absence of capsule in the strain, is known to be genetically determined.
-Smooth and rough strains occur in several different type such as S-I, S-II, S-III, etc. and R-I, R-II, R-III, etc. respectively.
-All this subtypes of S and R bacteria differ with each other in antigen type they produce.
+The presence or absence of a capsule in the strain, is known to be genetically determined.
+Smooth and rough strains occur in several different type such as S-I, S-II, S-III, etc. and R-I, R-II, R-III, etc., respectively.
+All these subtypes of S and R bacteria differ with each other in antigen type they produce.

-Avery–MacLeod–McCarty experiment
+Avery–MacLeod–McCarty Experiment

 The Avery–MacLeod–McCarty experiment was an experimental demonstration by Oswald Avery, Colin MacLeod, and Maclyn McCarty that, in 1944, reported that DNA is the substance that causes bacterial transformation, in an era when it had been widely believed that it was proteins that served the function of carrying genetic information (with the very word protein itself coined to indicate a belief that its function was primary).
 It was the culmination of research in the 1930s and early 20th century at the Rockefeller Institute for Medical Research to purify and characterize the "transforming principle" responsible for the transformation phenomenon first described in Griffith's experiment of 1928: killed Streptococcus pneumoniae of the virulent strain type III-S, when injected along with living but non-virulent type II-R pneumococci, resulted in a deadly infection of type III-S pneumococci.
 In their paper "Studies on the Chemical Nature of the Substance Inducing Transformation of Pneumococcal Types: Induction of Transformation by a Desoxyribonucleic Acid Fraction Isolated from Pneumococcus Type III", published in the February 1944 issue of the Journal of Experimental Medicine, Avery and his colleagues suggest that DNA, rather than protein as widely believed at the time, may be the hereditary material of bacteria, and could be analogous to genes and/or viruses in higher organisms.